 If you have an oral health condition such as gum disease or tooth decay, we must resolve these issues before placing implants.
 Smokers must be willing to cease the habit for a period before and after implant surgery.
 Ideally, they should break the habit for good.
 Uncontrolled diabetes can also preclude patients from receiving implants.
 We can help create a strategy that allows implants to become a beneficial component of your smile.

 If you have certain conditions which prevent you from receiving an implant bridge, our doctors can provide a conventional bridge to restore the form and function of your smile.

 What Happens when You Receive a Bridge?

 When you receive a traditional bridge, Dr. Pinnix or Dr. Betancourt will reshape the teeth on either side of the gap in your smile.
+Some patients might choose to undergo sedation prior to this step, while other are comfortable with a local anesthetic.
 Your doctor will then take impressions, either manually or with our CAD/CAM scanner.
 Your practitioner will use these highly precise measurements to design your bridge.
 Bridges can be made from several different materials.
 For the most realistic appearance, we usually recommend porcelain or zirconia.
 However, in some cases, a metal or porcelain-fused-to-metal restoration may be appropriate.
 Once your new, custom-made bridge is ready, Dr. Pinnix or Dr. Betancourt will attach it to your teeth.